Ocean sunfish

-Sunfish are generalist predators that consume largely small fish, fish larvae, squid, and crustaceans.
-Sea jellies and salps, once thought to be the primary prey of sunfish, make up only 15% of a sunfish's diet.
-Females of the species can produce more eggs than any other known vertebrate, up to 300,000,000 at a time.
-Sunfish fry resemble miniature pufferfish, with large pectoral fins, a tail fin, and body spines uncharacteristic of adult sunfish.
+Many areas of sunfish biology remain poorly understood, and various research efforts are underway, including aerial surveys of populations, satellite surveillance using pop-off satellite tags, genetic analysis of tissue samples, and collection of amateur sighting data.

 Adult sunfish are vulnerable to few natural predators, but sea lions, killer whales, and sharks will consume them.
 Sunfish are considered a delicacy in some parts of the world, including Japan, Korea, and Taiwan.
 In the European Union, regulations ban the sale of fish and fishery products derived from the family Molidae.
 Sunfish are frequently caught in gillnets.

-A member of the order Tetraodontiformes, which also includes pufferfish, porcupinefish, and filefish, the sunfish shares many traits common to members of this order.
-The ocean sunfish, Mola mola, is the type species of the genus.